equinor/res2df/docs/usage/satfunc.rst

 satfunc
 -------

-satfunc will extract saturation functions from input decks or from Eclipse include files, these are the keywords ``SWOF``, ``SGOF``, ``SGWFN``, ``SWFN``, ``SOF2``, ``SGFN``, ``SOF3`` and  ``SLGOF``.
+satfunc will extract saturation functions from input decks or from include files, these are the keywords ``SWOF``, ``SGOF``, ``SGWFN``, ``SWFN``, ``SOF2``, ``SGFN``, ``SOF3`` and  ``SLGOF``.